Because…Jack.

 “Baby is healthy, baby doesn’t have Down syndrome.”

-Just to clarify, a baby with Down syndrome doesn’t =unhealthy, and anyone that knows anything about the unique genetic condition or anyone blessed by a person who has it, knows this isn’t a disease.
-Babies with Down syndrome may have health concerns and/or a heart defect, but the diagnosis itself doesn’t define a baby as unhealthy.
+Just to clarify, a baby with Down syndrome doesn’t = unhealthy.
+Anyone who knows about this unique genetic condition or who is blessed by a person who has it knows this isn’t a disease.
+A baby with Down syndrome may have health concerns and/or a heart defect, but the diagnosis itself doesn’t define a baby as unhealthy.

-As I wrestled with my own feelings and fears in the beginning, I recognized that there are many things that contribute to our grief of what we ‘thought’ our lives would look like.
-But came to understand that the grief of who I thought my child would be was easily forgotten when I discovered who he was uniquely created to be.
-Those feelings were also impacted by the grief of how the world doesn’t accept that my child is different, if his life should be celebrated and valued, or bluntly put, existent.
+As I wrestled with my feelings and fears in the beginning, I recognized that many things contribute to our grief over what we thought our lives would look like.
+But I came to understand that the grief of who I thought my child would be was easily forgotten when I discovered who he was uniquely created to be.
+Those feelings were also impacted by the grief of how the world doesn’t accept that my child is different, whether his life should be celebrated and valued, or bluntly put, existent.
 And from this news report, I can assume the world is sad for me.

-There are so many thoughts rolling through my head…which quite frankly has been stirring in my heart and mind for years.
-I haven’t had much time to sit and write a blog post lately, because I’m working hard to help medical providers recognize that when they share the diagnosis of Down syndrome to share it without their personal bias.
+There are so many thoughts rolling through my head…which, quite frankly, have been stirring in my heart and mind for years.
+I haven’t had much time to sit and write a blog post lately, because I’m working hard to help medical providers recognize that when they share the diagnosis of Down syndrome, they should share it without their personal bias.
 Example: Your hopes and dreams are over for your child because he has Down syndrome.
 (2018)

 “I have bad news, your baby has Down syndrome.”